boostedtechnology/livecoding-api-scheduling/README.md

 }
 ```

-Do not worry about _data type_ validation.
+Do not worry about _data type or format_ validation.
 We trust our frontend, today. 🙂

 At this time, always return a `HTTP 200` status regardless of the outcome, even in error!